Biofall/two_photon_analysis/README.md

 Contributions to enhance or expand the toolkit are welcome.
 Please fork the repository and submit pull requests or reach out directly to Avery Krieger at krave@stanford.edu.

 ## License
-Specify the license under which your project is made available.
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Contact
 For any inquiries or support, contact Avery Krieger at krave@stanford.edu.